funktotheface/Delim/README.md

 # Automated Testing
 A comprehensive suite of automated unit tests were created for delim.
 Ai was instrumental in creating these tests.
-This was achieved by carefully exposing AI to the various mechanics and relationships between different pices of code in the application in order to create bespoke and robust unit tests to be run on the application. a detailed breakdown of the automated testing is presented below:
+This was achieved by carefully exposing AI to the various mechanics and relationships between different pieces of code in the application in order to create bespoke and robust unit tests to be run on the application. a detailed breakdown of the automated testing is presented below:

 ## views testing